AngC1998/Efficient-Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation/README.md

 # Machine-Learning-in-Diabetes-Prediction-and-Risk-Calculation
 This project implements different machine learning algorithms in predicting diabetes and the risk of developing diabetes based on certain factors and determining which factors are important in influencing the outcome and how much they influence the outcome.

+### Questions:
+- What are the features that influence diabetes the most significantly and how much influence do these features have?
+- Given values of all features, what is the probabilistic chance a person will get diabetes?

+### Novel Contributions:
+- Calculating probability risk of developing diabetes given the values of features
+- Determining how other diseases and health conditions such as heart disease play a role in diabetes

+### Preprocessing:
+- One-Hot Encode gender and smoking_history features
+- Convert age from float type to int type
+- If it would improve performance, I did consider normalizing continuous or numerical values, but based on current model performance, that was probably not needed for now (though it would be great if anyone suggests other-wise)

+### Feature Selection:
+Since number of original features was under 20 and I wanted to consider all the features as possible equal contributions to development of diabetes, there was no feature selection done for now (though that can be a next step through results).

 ### Models used in this Project:
 - Logistic Regression (Baseline and Optimization with Newton-Cholesky, Newton-Cg, and lbfgs solvers)
-- Random Forests (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
+- Random Forests (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
-- XGBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
+- XGBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
-- CatBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
+- CatBoost (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
-- LightGBM (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
+- LightGBM (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)
-- Gradient Boosting (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation)
+- Gradient Boosting (Baseline and Optimization with Bayes Search of 15 iterations of 5 sections of cross-validation through ROC-AUC)

 ### Performance Metrics Used:
 - Accuracy